turingschool/curriculum/source/projects/battleship.markdown

 Where `XX` and `YYY` represent the player's ships.

-* The computer player randomly selects a location which has not been shot at and shoots at it.
+* The computer player randomly selects a location which has not been shot at, and shoots at it.
-* If the shot misses the player ships, mark it with a `M` on the map.
+* If the shot misses the player ships, output "Shot missed".
+Mark it with a `M` on the map.
-* If the shot "hits" a player ship, mark it with an `H` on the map and enter the Hit Ship sequence
+* If the shot "hits" a player ship, enter the Hit Ship sequence.
+Mark it with an `H` on the map

 Then move to the Player Shoots sequence.